teeotsa/registry-backup/README.md

-# registry-backup
+# Registry Backup
-Exports hives that are used in my debloater scripts.
-You can import them later.
+Allows you to export keys used in my [debloater script](https://github.com/teeotsa/windows-11-debloat).
+You can import or restore your registry later with "Registry Restore Apply.ps1"